Aephiex/Phobos/docs/New-or-Enhanced-Logics.md

 - You can also change a unit's type when changing ownership into a certain country or side.
   - `Convert.ToNod=E2` specifies a unit will be converted into a Conscript when changing ownership to a Soviet country.
   - `Convert.ToUSSR=FLAKT` specifies a unit will be converted into a Flak Trooper when changing ownership into Russia.
 Country config has higher priority than side config.
+  - This only happens when unit swaps ownership, it does nothing if the unit is gained through other means that do not swap its ownership.
   - `Convert.HumanToComputer=` and `Convert.ComputerToHuman=` will take precedence when used alongside with this.

 ```{warning}